MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 When the value is one among this list: ``ARGB8888 | RGB888 | RGB565 | ARGB1555 | ARGB4444 | C4 | C2 | C1``, the Display module considers the pixels representation as **standard**.
 All standard representations are internally managed by the Display module, by the :ref:`Front Panel<section_ui_simulation>` and by the :ref:`Image Generator<section_image_generator>`.
-No specific support is required as soon as a MicroEJ Platform is using a standard representation.
+No specific support is required as soon as a VEE Port is using a standard representation.
 It can:

 * generate at compile-time RAW images in the same format than display pixel format,
 * convert at runtime MicroUI 32-bit colors in display pixel format,